-IV.
-MEETINGS
+V. MEETINGS

 - A. The Board will meet at such frequency as may be necessary and appropriate to fulfill its responsibilities and conduct its business.
 Meeting format (i.e. onsite, conference call or virtual) may vary as the Association's or the Board's needs dictate. - B. Guidelines for Board meetings include: - 1.
 An annual calendar of meeting dates, times, and locations will be developed by the Chairperson and the Chief Executive Officer (CEO) for the review and approval of the Board. - 2.
-Meeting agendas will be developed by the CEO with input from and final concurrence of the Chairperson. - 3.
+Meeting agendas will be developed by the CEO with input from and final concurrence of the Chairperson, Vice Chair, and if elected the Second Vice Chair. - 3.
 Other members of the Board may also ask for agenda adjustments before or during the meetings. - 4.
 Material relating to matters to be taken up at meetings will ordinarily be furnished to the Board in advance of the meetings to provide reasonable time for review and consideration. - 5.
 Executive sessions will be held in connection with each Board meeting to promote open, candid discussion of sensitive or internal matters and to ensure that the Board is unified in its strategies, positions, and communications.

-V. RESPONSIBILITIES AND AUTHORITIES
+VI.
+RESPONSIBILITIES AND AUTHORITIES